My Advice to Someone Newly Diagnosed with MS

-I recently watched a documentary on bio-electronics which sounds really exciting too.
+I also recently watched a documentary on bio-electronics which sounds really exciting too.
 A small battery operated device is implanted into the neck which stimulates the vagus nerve and is showing to alleviate many illnesses.
 Scientists first need to do a complete nerve map of the body in order to target treatment for specific illnesses.
-Bio electronics could help many many illness including MS and have the potential to replace medications.
+Bio electronics could help lots of illness’s including MS and have the potential to replace medications.

 It's really exciting as scientists learn more and more about the human body and the immune system every year - connecting more pieces of the puzzle.
 I feel like it can only get better.

 So...all of that in a nutshell...

 STAY CALM - your going to be just fine